Dr. Katheryn Maguire

 Top paper panel, Sexual Orientation and Gender Identity Caucus, presented at the annual meeting of the Central States Communication Association, Minneapolis, MN.
 Paper: A qualitative examination of family communication patterns and lesbian, gay, and bisexual gender identity development.

 Recipient of the 2013 Outstanding Article Award from the Family Communication Division of the National Communication Association for the co-authored publication entitled, Hurtful family environments: Links with individual and relationship variables.

-Humanities Center Faculty Fellowship Award (2012) ($5000).
-Wayne State University.
-Project: Families without borders: The maintenance of transnational immigrant family relationships
+Recipient (with Hayg Oshagan), Faculty Summer Research Support ($5000), Department of Communication, Wayne State University (2013).
+Project: Families without borders: The maintenance of transnational family relationships.

 Degrees and Certifications